 - La Pericana—codfish, olive oil, dried peppers, and garlic

-- Cocido de Pelotas—made for special occasions has chicken or turkey, lean pork and bacon fat, garbanzo beans, and spices served with balls made of egg, pork, blood breadcrumbs and parsley.
+- Cocido de Pelotas—made for special occasions with chicken or turkey, lean pork and bacon fat, garbanzo beans, and spices served with balls made of egg, pork, blood breadcrumbs and parsley.

 Alicante is well known for its sweets or desserts, including dates, pomegranates, and turrones.
 It is famous worldwide for its almond nougat candy called turron, a favorite Christmas treat of Arab origin and contains almonds and honey.
 The most famous city for turron production is Jijona.